-Harding, 56, is one of three co-accused in connection with the rail disaster, along with Richard Labrie, 59, and Jean Demaitre, 53.
-The former Montreal Maine and Atlantic (MMA) Railway employees are all charged with 47 counts of criminal negligence causing death — one for each of the victims of the tragedy.
+Harding, 56, is one of three co-accused in connection with the rail disaster, along with Richard Labrie, 59, and Jean Demaître, 53.
+The former Montreal, Maine and Atlantic (MMA) railway employees are each charged with criminal negligence causing 47 deaths.

 Soulard took the stand at the Sherbrooke courthouse on Wednesday, the third day of the trial.

 He told the court it was his job to find Harding on the morning of the explosions, but he got a call from his supervisor telling him Harding had gone to the police station and was waiting to meet him.

 Soulard told the jury he didn't know anything about trains or railways, but he wanted to know about the brakes, the engine and the fire on one of the locomotives for the purpose of his investigation.

 Soulard said Harding accompanied him and another investigator to the locomotive he'd been driving the previous day and told them everything they wanted to know.

 "He collaborated 100 per cent," Soulard said.
 "He answered every question we could have about trains."